Watch all the trailers from San Diego Comic-Con 2019

 It's not all dressing up and massive crowds at San Diego Comic-Con.
 A lot of trailers come out too.
-So in case you miss anything, we're chucking all the trailers in this post!
+So in case you missed anything, we've chucked all the trailers in this post!

-The big trailers include Netflix's The Witcher, Star Trek: Picard, HBO's Watchmen, It: Chapter 2, Top Gun: Maverick and Cats, but there's also HBO's latest fantasy series His Dark Materials.
-Comic-Con also brought some Game of Thrones news (it never ends), Avengers Endgame talk with the Russo Brothers and even new footage from the Avengers video game.
-SDCC kicked off Thursday and will continue through Monday.
+The big trailers include Netflix's The Witcher, Star Trek: Picard, HBO's Watchmen, It: Chapter 2, Top Gun: Maverick and Cats, but there's also HBO's latest fantasy series His Dark Materials and TBS' Snowpiercer, a dystopian thriller partly based on Chris Evans' excellent 2013 film.
+Comic-Con also brought some Game of Thrones news (it never ends), and a massive dollop of Marvel announcements, including every movie and Disney Plus TV series in Phase 4 of the MCU.

 Star Trek: Picard